Poufy/YDers/README.md

 - [ ] A way to automatically restart the server if it goes down incase of disconnection

-- [ ] Cool looking 404 error page
+- [x] Cool looking 404 error page

 - [ ] Put javascript methods in seperate files in the panel.js file

-- [ ] organize the materializecss
+- [ ] Organize the materializecss initializations

 - [x] SIGNUP/LOGIN in order to submit the form